gopheracademy/gopheracademy-web/upcoming/atlas.md

 We are huge fans of Go at HashiCorp and use it for almost every new service or tool we build.
 For the most part, this has been extremely successful, with the exception of our web servers.
 For our use case, using Rails increased our productivity and reduced the code we had to maintain.
-By building simple libraries around common patterns of interactions between our various services we've made it painless to build new services Go and interoperate with both Rails and other Go services.
+We've standardized the interaction between Rails and our Go services and built libraries around those patterns.
+In turn, it has become painless to build new services in Go that all work together.
+All this allows us to ship features quickly and keep the infrastructure simple and modular.